Click here for Training Videos

 It is also recommended that you include symbols (` ~ ! @ # $ % ^ & * _ + - = { } | [ ] \ : " ; ' < > ? , . /) and numerals to make the password more secure, for example G0neToP$hoenix.

-You may change your password at anytime from the file menu.
+You may change an existing password at anytime from the file menu.

 Open File